 However, it would take a very long time for it to reach those kinds of levels but it’s worth noting all the same.

 The company in question, Dearman, are actually doing great work, making huge steps in terms of converting the expelled nitrogen into air rather than pure nitrogen but, they admit, there is still work to be done.

 The good news is nitrogen is easier to store.
 Once it’s in a liquid state it will maintain a constant temperature if stored correctly.
-The bad news storage flasks are expensive as it has to contend with temperatures of -210C so it remains to be seen if it’s a long term cheaper solution to hydrogen.
+The bad news is storage flasks are expensive as it has to contend with temperatures of -210C so it remains to be seen if can be a long term cheaper solution to hydrogen.